Catastrophe,

 extreme dissociation, culminating in multiple personality disorder.
 Extraordinary

-from being psychologically annihilated, the child hypnotizes herself into
+keep from being psychologically annihilated, the child hypnotizes herself

-a trance state, while a secondary personality emerges to take the abuse.
-Over
+into a trance state, while a secondary personality emerges to take the abuse.

-time, several-even dozens-of discrete personalities may develop, each with
+Over time, several-even dozens-of discrete personalities may develop, each

 Can a whole culture be dissociative?
 Native peoples often note that civilized